 ATC: SAVE WITH options

 This command saves the current document.
-Starting with 2019.0.7473, errors during the save are catch-able (see ATC: CATCH).
+Errors during the save are catch-able (see ATC: CATCH).
 You can specify WITH followed by these options (space separated):

 - Release – Releases exclusivity on the document